Beavis and Butt-Head Do America: Voice cast

-Greg Kinnear had an uncredited role as ATF Agent Bork; David Letterman (credited as Earl Hofert) had a role as a Mötley Crüe roadie.
+Lisa Collins has an uncredited role as Marcie Anderson, and Greg Kinnear has an uncredited role as ATF Agent Bork.
+David Letterman (credited as Earl Hofert) had a role as a Mötley Crüe roadie.

 Production

-Development for the film began in 1993 as part of a production deal with MTV, David Geffen, and Warner Bros.
-Geffen so believed in the potential of the Beavis and Butt-head TV series that he suggested creating a movie and record album based on the program.
-They originally conceived it as a live action movie, with Saturday Night Live regulars David Spade and Adam Sandler in mind to play the title characters.
-After MTV's parent company Viacom acquired Paramount Pictures's parent company Paramount Communications on July 7, 1994, the studio became a partner in the film, replacing Warner's interest in the project and dropping the live action concept under pressure from Beavis and Butt-Head creator Mike Judge.
+Development began in 1993 as part of a production deal with MTV, David Geffen, and Warner Bros.
+Geffen so believed in the potential of the Beavis and Butt-head TV series that he suggested creating a film and record album based on the program.
+They originally conceived it in live-action, with Saturday Night Live regulars David Spade and Adam Sandler in mind to play the title characters.
+After MTV's parent company Viacom acquired Paramount Pictures's parent company Paramount Communications on July 7, 1994, the studio became a partner in the film, replacing Warner's interest in the project and dropping the live action concept under pressure from series creator Mike Judge.
 Judge has stated production of the animated film was very ad hoc and had some difficulties with progressing due to most of the staff's television background.
 The animation of the film was provided by Rough Draft Korea.
 The hallucination sequence's design and animation was based on the works of Rob Zombie.
 The sequence's director was Chris Prynoski.

 Deleted scene

 When the film premiered on MTV on August 7, 1999, an additional deleted scene followed the airing: while visiting the National Archives, Beavis attempts to use the restroom, but cannot because of the lack of toilet paper in the stall.
 Coincidentally, Butt-head is angry because the urinals lack the automatic flushing mechanisms that had amazed him at Yellowstone National Park.
 After the rest of their tour group finishes looking at the encased Declaration of Independence, Beavis sneaks out, breaks the glass with the U.S. flag pole, and steals it to use as "T.P. for his bunghole."
 While Archive guards rush to see what happened, Beavis cleans up, and exits the stall with a piece of the Declaration, containing John Hancock's signature, stuck to his shoe.
-The scene does not appear on the DVD, although it is mentioned on the disc's commentary track.
+The scene does not appear on the DVD, although it is mentioned on the commentary track.
 In the track, Judge noted that the scene did not test well.